First Time User? Enroll now.

 Home > Health Library > Appreciating Your Child's Personality

 Be careful not to dismiss your child's feelings because they don't match your expectations.
 For example, if you are outgoing and active, it may be hard for you to understand your child's shy behavior.
-Pushing your toddler into uncomfortable situations can erode rather than build his or her self-confidence.
+Pushing your toddler into uncomfortable situations can erode rather than build your child's self-confidence.

 Accept and celebrate your child's uniqueness.
 Remember that your child is an individual.
 Although you can influence behavior to some degree, temperament is mostly inherited and typically a parent has little control over it.
-Allow your child to have his or her own personal preferences and feelings.
+Allow your child to have their own personal preferences and feelings.
 And know these may be different from your own.

 Current as of: